-This course builds upon the knowledge and skills learned in Family Law I, focusing on recognizing and determining the necessary procedures for addressing family law issues.
-Using relevant software, students will become familiar with and prepare court documents and contracts required in a family law practice.
-This course examines financial statements, procedures on a property claim, separation agreements, and divorce proceedings.
+Students build upon the knowledge and skills learned in Family Law 1, focusing on recognizing and determining the necessary procedures for addressing family law issues.
+Using relevant software, students become familiar with and prepare court documents and contracts required in a family law practice.
+Students examine financial statements, procedures on a property claim, separation agreements, and divorce proceedings.
 Ethical issues involved with Family Law will be addressed.